Airlie Beach & The Whitsundays

 Whitehaven Beach

-Whitehaven Beach is the Whitsundays at its most iconic, a seven-kilometre stretch of pure white silica sand and bright turquoise water that feels almost unreal in person.
+Whitehaven Beach is the Whitsundays at its most iconic.
+It's home to a seven-kilometre stretch of pure white silica sand, and bright turquoise water that feels almost unreal in person.
 The first thing you notice is how soft the sand is and how clear the shallows look as the tide moves across the beach.
-Wander the shoreline at your own pace or jump in for a swim that’s basically a screensaver come to life.
+Wander the shoreline at your own pace, try some water sports, go for a scenic hike, or jump in for a swim that’s basically a screensaver come to life.

 High-resolution aerial shot of snorkellers by a small boat above crystal-clear blue-green water and vibrant coral reef.